-Now that you’ve learned a little bit about Maui, let’s get to the most important part: best travel time, how to get to Maui and the best things to see, do and eat as well as the best spot to stay.
+Now that you’ve learned a little bit about the Hawaiian island, let’s get to the most important part: what can you do in Maui in a 5-day itinerary, what is the best travel time, how to get to Maui and where to eat and stay?
 Let’s go!

 Best travel time

 Maui only has two seasons: a warm and dry summer and a mild and wet winter.
 While summer starts from April to October, winter is from November to March.
-During the summer months you can expect pleasantly warm weather with average temperatures from 25-30°C (77-86°F).
+During the summer months, you can expect pleasantly warm weather with average temperatures from 25-30°C (77-86°F).
 Maui’s winter starts with occasional storms and temperatures from 20-25°C (68-77°F).
 Ocean temperatures are always nice and warm.
 Although it can rain sometimes during the winter months, I recommend traveling to Maui from December to March.
-It’s low season and prices are lower than during peak season.
+It’s the off-season and prices are lower than during peak season.

 My boyfriend and I traveled to Maui in February and we only had one hour of rain and this was in the rainforest.
-So rainy season is really no problem at all.
-Also you should know that there are two different types of weather on Maui throughout the year.
+So the rainy season is really no problem at all.
+Also, you should know that there are two different types of weather on Maui throughout the year.
 While the western side is dry most of the year, the south-eastern side of Maui (where the rainforest is) has lots of rainy days.
-But usually tourists are staying on the western side like we did.
+But usually, tourists are staying on the western side as we did.

 How to get to Maui

 First of all, we stayed 5 full days on Maui.
 It doesn’t sound like much and it definitely isn’t.
 But most of you do island hopping and stay around the same days on one island.
-Of course you can probably spend two weeks on Maui.
-However, even in just 5 days, it’s possible to see the most amazing places Maui has to offer.
+Of course, you can probably spend two weeks on Maui.
+However, even Maui in a 5-day itinerary is possible.
+So don’t worry, you can still see the most amazing places the island has to offer.

-Unfortunately, we missed our flight to our last stop San Diego, because we stood 2.5 hours in the security queue.
-So here’s my tip: if you don’t have a direct flight, but a first layover in an American city as a foreigner, plan enough time so you won’t miss your flight to Maui.
+Unfortunately, we missed the flight to our last stop San Diego, because we stood 2.5 hours in the security queue.
+So here’s my tip: if you don’t have a direct flight, but the first layover in an American city as a foreigner, plan enough time so you won’t miss your flight to Maui.

 Travel Insurance for Maui

-If you’re still looking for a travel insurance – which you should if you plan to do lots of activities – with World Nomads you can find it.
-You can book insurances for any kind of vacation.
-Wether it is a diving tour or a surf trip, a travel insurance will save you lots of money in case of an accident.
-So I highly recommend it – especially when traveling to Maui.
+If you’re still looking for travel insurance – which you should if you plan to do lots of activities – with World Nomads you can find it.
+You can book insurance for any kind of vacation.
+Whether it is a diving tour or a surf trip, travel insurance will save you lots of money in case of an accident.
+So I highly recommend it – especially when traveling to Maui in a 5-day itinerary.
 Just use the search boxes below to find the best options.

 But it’s not for long sleepers.
-Depending on your hotel location, you have to get up at 2am to get on the peak before the sunrise, because it takes about 2 hours from the Lahaina area.
+Depending on your hotel location, you have to get up at 2 am to get on the peak before the sunrise, because it takes about 2 hours from the Lahaina area.
 An alternative is seeing the sunset.
-It’s as beautiful as watching the sunrise and you benefit from less tourists.
-My boyfriend and I wanted to do the sunset tour, but it was too expensive for us (typical costs for sunset tour: 350$ in high season).
+It’s as beautiful as watching the sunrise and you benefit from fewer tourists.
+My boyfriend and I wanted to do the sunset tour, but it was too expensive for us (typical costs for sunset tour: $350 in high season).

 Road to Hana

-The Road to Hana is a route that should be on everyone’s bucket list when visiting Maui.
+The Road to Hana is a route that should be on everyone’s bucket list when visiting Maui in a 5-day itinerary.
 Hana was once an important Hawaiian settlement and scene of bloody battles.
 In addition, Queen Ka’ahumanu, the favorite wife of Kamehameha I, was born there in 1768.